jacobbabula/GoblinTrap/docs/V4_VALIDATION.md

 The shareable ZIP is verified for CRC, exact file inventory and every manifest SHA-256.
 Its receipt is output/v4/package-receipt.json.
 Extraction and packaged test/smoke-run checks are recorded separately in output/v4/package-smoke.json.

-This does not verify real-world realism, production deployment, participant authorship, eligibility, publication, submission or acceptance.